 Not only can you sleep with a clear conscience.
 You can also eat with one.
 When eating out in Copenhagen, there are plenty of options.
 The New Nordic kitchen, which has become so popular in recent years, is also good news for the eco conscious.
 With its focus on seasonal ingredients and a largely organic use of produce you will find many climate-friendly and organic restaurants in all price ranges in Copenhagen.
-On the top shelf you will find Geranium - the world's only all-organic restaurant with three Michelin stars.
+On the top shelf you will find Geranium - the world's only all-organic restaurant with three Michelin stars and of course Noma.

 In Copenhagen, buying organic produce is not considered a luxury, but merely logical.
-Thus organic food make up 17% of the total food sale in Copenhagen, which is the highest in Denmark.
-The goal is to reach 20% in 2015.
-Even better, 75% of the food consumption in the City of Copenhagen’s public institutions, such as daycare centres, nursing homes and schools, is organic.
-The goal is to reach 90% in 2015.
+Thus organic food make up 24% of the total food sale in Copenhagen, which is the highest in Denmark.
+Even better, 88% of the food consumption in the City of Copenhagen’s public institutions, such as daycare centres, nursing homes and schools, is organic.

 See our guide to organic restaurants.

-Life in Copenhagen is almost lived in the saddle of a bicycle.
-Everybody does it.
-Bike that is.
+Life in Copenhagen is almost lived in the saddle of óur beloved bicycles.
 In Copenhagen we bike whether there is sun, rain or snow.
 We bike to work, to school, to bring the kids to kindergarten, to shop for groceries and to social gatherings.
 Cycling is fast, convenient, healthy, climate-friendly, enjoyable - and cheap, although Copenhageners honestly love their bikes no matter their financial income.
 Even top politicians ride their bike every day to parliament.